DctrlVan/sidewalk/README.md

 `git clone https://github.com/DecentralVan/openpixelgui.git && cd openpixelgui`
 `sudo npm install`

 --- !!!
 There is a bug in the color-picker module !!! ---
 For some reason in /node_modules/color-picker/node_modules/*
-the module files are mis-labelled.
-You have to edit the file names. i.e. 'emitter-component' changes to emitter, jquery can be removed completely from this submodule, use these commands:
+the module file names are incorrect.
+You have to edit the file names. i.e. 'emitter-component' changes to emitter.
+Use these commands:

 `mv node_modules/color-picker/node_modules/emitter-component/ node_modules/color-picker/node_modules/emitter`

 `sudo rm -rf node_modules/color-picker/node_modules/jquery-component`
 --- !!!!!!!!!!!!!!!!! ---------
 Then:

+## Building a local open pixel display:
+If you want to run a sample LED display for testing you have to build the executable file from source with the following code:

+`apt-get install mesa-common-dev freeglut3-dev`
+`cd openpixelcontrol`
+`make`
+`cd ..`
+`npm run localshow`
+or `./openpixelcontrol/bin/gl_server -l <path-to-layout-json-file>`

+You must make sure that the port the localshow is running on is the same as the port being connected to in opc_controller/opc_init.coffee.

-`npm run localshow`    # start the localshow viewer on 7890 `npm run compile`      # compile css/js bundles and start the server
+`npm run compile `           # compile css/js bundles and start the server

-Open a browser to localhost:3456

-## local lightshow:
-you can launch a local light processor simulation using `./bin/gl_server -l sidewalk_layout.json opc data can now be directed to localhost:22000
+When successfully running you will be able to access a website on localhost:3456 and actions there will be displayed on the localshow display.